tomato42/marvin-toolkit/README.md

 of their choosing, we've shown decryption of ciphertexts possible in as little as 20 minutes.

-That decrypted secret may be used for for TLS session decryption, e-mail decryption or forging of signatures.
+This decryption process may be used for TLS session decryption (if the attacked session used RSA key exchange or if the session ticket is encrypted using RSA), e-mail decryption, etc. or forging of signatures.

 ## Who is affected?

 Any application that uses RSA decryption may be vulnerable.
 Protocols that use RSA encryption with PKCS#1 v1.5 padding are especially vulnerable.
-RSA OEAP defined in PKCS#1 v2.0 can also be implemented in a way that leaks enough information to mount a timing attack and decrypt the ciphertext or forge a signature.
+RSA OAEP defined in PKCS#1 v2.0 can also be implemented in a way that leaks enough information to mount a timing attack and decrypt the ciphertext or forge a signature.